 The impact of feedback on achievement

-Years ago working in Slovenia, I met an art teacher, Andrej Grošelj, who over the years, stayed in touch and became a friend until his recent and sudden death.
+Years ago working in Slovenia, I met an art teacher, Andrej Grošelj, who stayed in touch over the years and became a friend until his recent and sudden death.
 With the help of Google’s Language Tools, I was able to translate email messages he occasionally sent in his native tongue.

 One morning, as I was working on a revision of some material about the destructive power of criticism, this little fable appeared in my Inbox.
 I have kept as much of the character of the message as possible, taking a few liberties with the translation, as Google’s approximation was a bit choppy.
 Nonetheless, the meaning is powerful and clear.

 Once there was a group of frogs who organized a competition.
 Their goal was to reach the top of a tall tower.
-A large audience gathered to see the game, cheering— and the race is on.
+A large audience gathered to see the game, cheering—and the race is on.

 Now to be honest, none of the spectators believed that it was possible for the frogs to climb to the top of the tower.
 All you could hear were shouts like, “Oh, how exhausting!
 They’ll never succeed!” or “They’ll certainly fail!
 The tower is way too high!”